Mat-O-Lab/RDFConverter/README.md

 # rdfconverter
-Conversion and validation of YARRRML and Chowl files to RDF
+Conversion and validation of YARRRML and Chowlk files to RDF